 The Master in Business Administration is a graduate degree program designed to prepare students in the theories and practices of the modern business world through leadership positions.
 This program allows the students to master managerial skills necessary to be effective in an environment with continuous evolution.
 It helps them become effective decision makers and managers in a world increasingly affected by globalization, technology and ethical challenges.
 With a broad comprehensive view of the total business, the program allows the students to choose a concentration to adapt degrees to their learning objectives and master the skills they need to acquire the competencies required in the Business field.
-It is also designed for professionals exposed to a wide range of backgrounds who wish to advance or improve their business careers.
-The curriculum encompasses critical managerial competencies and includes a research component required for program completion.
+It is also designed for professionals exposed to a wide range of backgrounds who wish to advance or improve them business careers.